konstantinosy/objectLand/README.md

 <b><u>Week5</u> contains:</b>

 * An example that fetches data from the internet and displays it.
-Keywords: API, url, parser and try/catch blocks.
+Keywords: url, stream reader, parser, json object and try/catch blocks.
 * An example featuring inheritance and polymorphism.
-Keywords: ? :)
-* In the exercises folder it includes quick coding to see how the ternary operator works and an exercise about pulling questions from a trivia website to display them(WIP).
+* In the exercises folder it includes quick coding to see how the ternary operator works and an exercise about pulling questions from a trivia website to display them by further on using the JSONArray to iterate through them and print them in an orderly fashion while decoding html elements.